msamogh/msamogh/README.md

 # Hi, I'm Amogh Mannekote! 👋

 I'm a PhD student at the University of Florida.
 My research lies at the intersection of **Dialogue** and **HCI**.
-I also like to build and contribute to **open-source** software tools and libraries that help my fellow ML engineers and researchers.
+I also like to build and contribute to **open-source** software tools and libraries for ML engineers and researchers.

 - 🌱 I’m actively looking for Research Internship openings for Summer 2023.
 - 💬 Ask me about anything, I am happy to help.
 I am very much open to new research ideas and collaborations.